Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Methods

 We train the convolutional baseline model using a supervised learning framework.
 The input to the network consists of 2 grayscale detector images with a resolution of $512\times 512$.
 Each training sample consists of a pair of images corresponding to a neutrino interaction event, processed through a Siamese architecture as described earlier.

-The model is optimized using the Adam optimizer\cite{kingma2014adam} with an initial learning rate of $1\times 10^{-6}$.
+The model is optimized using the Adam optimizer\cite{kingma2014adam} with an initial learning rate of $1\times 10^{-6}$ and weight decay of $1\times 10^{-4}$.
 A batch size of 16 is used during training.
 The model is trained for up to 300 epochs, with early stopping applied if the validation loss does not improve for 10 consecutive epochs.
-The objective function is the cross-entropy loss, and all training is performed on a single NVIDIA A5000 GPU using PyTorch.
+The objective function is the cross-entropy loss, and all training is performed on a single NVIDIA A6000 GPU using TensorFlow.
 During the training, the program takes around 26 GB of memory, and takes around 210 minutes for one epoch of training.